 A Better Niagara is a non-partisan organization that believes municipal politics should be about neighbours helping neighbours to solve local problems.
 The group sees transparency, accountability and integrity as foundational to good governance and the keys to building trust between the public and their elected officials.

-Meet three of our executive:
+Meet four of our executive:

 Ed Smith, Executive Director